ericleasemorgan/reader-sentences/README.md

 Summary
 -------

 This suite of software is as tool for reading.
 Create and/or download Distant Reader study carrels ("data sets").
 Extract and cache all of the sentences in all of the items in the carrel.
 Vectorize (index/model) them.
-Use the scripts in this distribution to query the sentences and thus become familar with the carrel's content.
+Use the scripts in this distribution to query the sentences and thus become familiar with the carrel's content.
 Compare and contrast the results from one study carrel with the results from another study carrel.
-Use the outputs of these scripts as points of dicussion with other people.
+Use the outputs of these scripts as points of discussion with other people.

-Finally, while they system uses various techniques to riff on the search results, do your best to closely read the search results before you summarize or elaborate.
-It is your responsibility to figure out the degree any of the underlying large-language models are halucinating.
+Finally, while the system uses various techniques to riff on the search results, do your best to closely read the search results before you summarize or elaborate.
+It is your responsibility to figure out the degree any of the underlying large-language models are hallucinating.
 Again, the system does not output <em>the</em> answer but instead it outputs <em>plausible</em> answers.

 ---